openSUSE/security-team-blog/_posts/2024-01-22-darkhttpd-basic-auth-issues.markdown

 secret configured via the `--auth` command line parameter.
 For this comparison a regular `strcmp()` function call is used.

-Since `strcmp()` performs an efficient linear comparison it will terminate earlier if the first bytes of the supplied authentication string don't match compared to if they do match.
+Since `strcmp()` performs an efficient linear comparison, it will terminate earlier if the first bytes of the supplied authentication string don't match compared to if they do match.
 This difference in runtime can be used for timing attacks to try and find out the correct authentication credentials to